“A little audience gathered as she sang. Within 24 hours she was under contract.” – 1937 MGM Studios press version of Judy’s audition.

 February 22, 1957: Judy’s performance in The Wizard of Oz as shown on TV in 1956 was apparently considered for an Emmy Award.

-According to this article published on February 21st, 22nd, and 23rd, there was some controversy of the Emmy Awards and their nomination process.
+According to this article published on February 21st, 22nd, and 23rd, there was some controversy about the Emmy Awards and their nomination process.
 Noted in the article was the withdrawal of “the odd notation of Judy Garland for ‘Best Actress – Single Performance’ in the old 1939 movie, ‘The Wizard of Oz…'”

 The film premiered on CBS TV in 1956 and was not shown again until 1959 at which time it became an annual tradition.

-February 22, 1957: Judy recorded “Mean To Me”; “By Myself”; and “Blue Prelude” for the “Alone album at the Capitol Records Studios in Hollywood, California.
+February 22, 1957: Judy recorded “Mean To Me”; “By Myself”; and “Blue Prelude” for the “Alone” album at the Capitol Records Studios in Hollywood, California.
 The album was released on May 6, 1957.